Theme: “How?”

 1. How Do We Recognise the Battle?

 A stronghold is a pattern of thinking that has become established in the mind.
 An argument is a reasoning, excuse, lie, or idea that opposes the truth of God.
 A high thing is a proud thought that tries to lift itself above the knowledge of God.
+A thought is an idea that enters the mind and must either be accepted, rejected, corrected, or submitted to Christ.

 “Beloved, do not believe every spirit, but test the spirits, whether they are of God; because many false prophets have gone out into the world.”